krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 !!! question

-    Given a sorted array `nums` of length $n$ with unique elements and an element `target`.
-Now insert `target` into `nums` while maintaining its sorted order.
+    Given a sorted array `nums` of length $n$ with unique elements and an element `target`, insert `target` into `nums` while maintaining its sorted order.
 If `target` already exists in the array, insert it to the left of the existing element.
-Please return the index of `target` in the array after insertion.
+Return the index of `target` in the array after insertion.
 See the example shown in the figure below.

 ![Example data for binary search insertion point](binary_search_insertion.assets/binary_search_insertion_example.png)